Compliance & Tax

 - Full UK photocard driving licence bearing residential address (if not already used as your proof of identity)

-- UK or foreign bank credit card / bank statement (dated within the last three months and not printed from the internet)
+- UK or foreign bank credit card / bank statement (dated within the last three months and not printed from the internet) and clearly showing your name and address.

 We are unable to accept utility bills printed off the internet.
 Online bank statements may only be accepted as ‘Proof of Address’ if stamped and certified bearing the account holder’s address.
 Mobile telephone bills, store card statements and any documents showing a “care of address” or non- residential address cannot be accepted.